sgallagher/openlmi-storage/doc/smis-block.rst

 Allocate a LogicalDisk from a StoragePool:

 #.
-Create Cura_StorageSetting like when creating RAID0
+Create LMI_StorageSetting like when creating RAID0

 #.
 Call StorageConfigurationService.CreateOrModifyElementFromStoragePool() with these
    parameters:

-   * allocating Cura_LVLolgicalDisk (= logical volume):
+   * allocating LMI_LVLolgicalDisk (= logical volume):

      .. parsed-literal::
         ElementName = name of the logical volume
-        Goal = the Cura_StorageSetting
+        Goal = the LMI_StorageSetting
-        InPool = the pool to allocate from (i.e. reference to Cura_VGPool) ElementType = 4
+        InPool = the pool to allocate from (i.e. reference to LMI_VGPool) ElementType = 4
         Size = size of the volume, in bytes

-   * allocating Cura_LogicalDisk for a partition from the primordial pool:
+   * allocating LMI_LogicalDisk for a partition from the primordial pool:

      .. parsed-literal::
         ElementName = NULL
-        Goal = the Cura_StorageSetting
+        Goal = the LMI_StorageSetting
         InPool = the primordial pool
         ElementType = 4
         Size = size of the partition to allocate